vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

   '';
 } // {
   src = "new source";
-  # I would have to redefine installPhase here
+  # I would have to redefine installPhase here or
-  # otherwise I'm screwing myself :poop:
+  # face the consequences of installPhase being
+  # evaluated against the old value of src
 }
 ```